 See further information and planned topics for each week on the main site!

 Evaluation: Overall conceptual knowledge will be tested by a written exam in the examination period.
-A single A4 sheet with notes CAN be used on the exam.
+Both sides of a single A4 sheet with notes CAN be used on the exam (You should develop this "cheat sheet" along the lectures - as preparation for the exam.
 Retakes for the Exam are possible – as outlined in the University rules for exams.

-Selected chapters from the course handbook for background reading is provided on the presentation outlines:
+Readings: selected chapters from the course handbook for background reading is linked to each lecture:

 • Minium, E.W., Clarke, R.C., Colodarci, T. (1999) 2nd ed.: Elements of statistical reasoning.
 Wiley: New York